Shooter games, from cabinet originals to bullet-hell

-Shooter as a genre encompasses several distinct sub-styles: the vertical-scrolling shoot-em-up rooted in 1942 (1984) and Gradius, the twin-stick arcade lineage of Robotron, the bullet-hell tradition perfected by Cave and Touhou, and the survival-defence format popularised by tower defence and the more recent zombie-defence template.
-Each demands different design discipline, but all share the genre's core appeal: precise positioning under pressure, with consequences for mistakes.
+Shooter as a genre covers a lot of distinct sub-styles.
+Vertical scroll-em-ups rooted in 1942 and Gradius.
+The twin-stick lineage of Robotron.
+Bullet-hell perfected by Cave and Touhou.
+Survival-defence formats popularised by tower defence and the more recent zombie-defence template.
+Each demands different design discipline.
+But all share the genre's core appeal: precise positioning under pressure, with consequences for mistakes.

-What we look for: enemy spawn patterns that telegraph clearly enough to be readable, weapon and power-up systems that feel tactically meaningful rather than arbitrary, and difficulty curves that don't rely on cheap one-hit-kill spikes.
-The shooter catalogue below leans toward games that respect the player's skill development rather than punishing it.
+What I look for: enemy spawn patterns that telegraph clearly enough to be readable at a glance, weapon and power-up systems that feel tactically meaningful rather than arbitrary, difficulty curves that don't lean on cheap one-hit-kill spikes, and a hit-feedback loop that tells you exactly what happened when you died.
+Shooter catalogue below leans toward games that grow with your skill rather than punishing it.

 Bullet Hell